-MySQL Shell supports Microsoft Azure Blob Storage configuration in command line options, environment variables, and configuration files.
-Command line options override environment variables, and configuration files.

-For information on configuration requirements and the order of precedence of the configuration types, see Section 4.7, "Cloud Service Configuration".

-azurecontainername musi be defined, and not be empty

-azureStorageAccount: Optional.
-The name of the Azure storage account to use for the "string" operation.
+Note MySQL Shell supports Microsoft Azure Blob Storage configuration in command line options, environment variables, and configuration files.
+Command line options override environment variables, and configuration files. on on configuration requirements and the order of precedence of the types, see Section 4.7, "Cloud Service Configuration". azureContain " string " erName: Mandatory.
+The name of the Azure container from which the dump is to be loaded.
+The container must exist. azureConfigF " string " 'ile: Optional.
+A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
+If this is not defined, the default configuration file is used. azureContainerName must be defined, and not be empty. azureStorage " string " Account: Optional.
+The name of the Azure storage account to use for the operation. azureStorage " string " SasToken: Optional.

-azureStorageSasToken: Optional.
 Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key.